stan-roelofs/Gandalf/README.md

 This is a work in progress.
 If you want to play Gameboy games I recommend finding a better emulator.

+## Download
+You can find a prebuilt binary for Windows under [Releases](https://github.com/stan-roelofs/Gandalf/releases)

 ## Building
 Clone the repository and its submodules